vowstar/k210-linux-nommu/linux-kernel/Documentation/filesystems/porting.rst

 **mandatory**

-->setxattr() and xattr_handler.set() get dentry and inode passed separately. dentry might be yet to be attached to inode, so do _not_ use its ->d_inode in the instances.
+->setxattr() and xattr_handler.set() get dentry and inode passed separately.
+The xattr_handler.set() gets passed the user namespace of the mount the inode is seen from so filesystems can idmap the i_uid and i_gid accordingly. dentry might be yet to be attached to inode, so do _not_ use its ->d_inode in the instances.
 Rationale: !@#!@# security_d_instantiate() needs to be called before we attach dentry to inode and !@#!@##!@$!$#!@#$!@$!@$ smack